All Episodes

 Yeah, no, I can't read that.

-You read that woman.
+You read that one.

 That's really sweet.

-Uh he said that I looked beautiful.
+He said that I looked beautiful.

-He lied, but it's okay.
+Okay, he lying, but it's okay.

-Yeah, that is this is true.
+That is, this is true.

 I'm always strapped when I'm with her.

-Uh uh, what else?
+Uh, uh, what else?

-What else we got here, Angie?
+What else do we got here, Angie?

 Oh, actually, can you write that down?

-Uh Oklahoma City.
+Uh, sure, Oklahoma City.

 That's Timothy McVeigh.